silverstripe-terraformers/keys-for-cache/docs/en/examples.md

 ```

 Because `$CacheKey` is provided through an extension, if you had some particular Blocks/Elements that you specifically
-do **not** want to cache, then you could implement the method yourself in that class, and simply return `null`.
+do **not** want to cache, then you could implement the method yourself in that class, and have it `return null`.

 ```php
 <?php